 The ‘first stage’ of criminal justice is law enforcement.
 The field of law enforcement is commonly thought of as the police force but also includes game wardens, marshals, and postal inspectors.
 Being in law enforcement requires the following skills:

-- As a law enforcement officer you need to have good judgement and problem solving skills given the many varied situations officers encounter.
+- As a law enforcement officer you need to have good judgment and problem solving skills given the many varied situations officers encounter.

 - As you would be working directly with the public the ability to empathize with others is an absolute must.